 If you’re experiencing pain during or after the process, you should immediately speak with a lash artist for a resolution.
 The most frequent causes for eye pain are allergic reaction to the adhesive and poorly or incorrectly attached lash extensions.

-So, in this article we cover about do eyelash extensions hurt your eyes, signs of discomfort eyelash extensions after the appointment and what to do when your eyelash extensions are hurting.
+In this blog post, we’ll cover everything about do eyelash extensions hurt your eyes, signs of discomfort eyelash extensions after the appointment and what to do when your eyelash extensions are hurting.
 Read on to Learn more!

 Do Eyelash Extensions Hurt Your Eyes?